I went on a Mayacamas Ranch Retreat, and it was powerful beyond measure.

 - Sleep.
 I slept a lot, as in 9+ hours every single night.
 It was incredible, and my overall being felt like someone I rarely know.
 Sleep correlates with more than just sleep for gut healing.
 Sleep is critical for total healing.

 - Just write and read.
 I wrote, and wrote, and wrote then read, and read, and read.
-I wrote future blog posts, current feelings, and made lists of various things (because I like lists, clearly).
+There were future blog posts written, current feelings explored, and lists of various things galore (because I like lists, clearly).
 I read bits and pieces of my Photography book, the book club book, The Paleo Cure, magazines, and the Bible (I’m starting to dive into and fully read “Isaiah.”)
 Reading and writing is super therapeutic.